Southern Western Australia

 Albany

 Albany is a port city in the Great Southern region of Western Australia, some 418 km south-east of Perth.
-As of 2009, Albany’s population was estimated at 33,600, making it the sixth-largest city in the state of WA.
-The city centre is at the northern edge of Princess Royal Harbour; itself a part of King George Sound.
-The CBD is bounded by Mount Clarence to the East and Mount Melville to the West.
 The town has an important role in the ANZAC legend, being the last port of call for troopships departing Australia in the First World War.

 Great Australian Bight